dgroomes/intellij-plugin-playground/README.md

 * DONE Runnable "do-nothing" junit tests
 * DONE First commit
 * DONE link to referenced materials (Intellij SDK docs)
-* Wire in some plugin boilerplate build stuff (Gradle, xml files, not really sure where to start...)
+* DONE Wire in some plugin boilerplate build stuff (Gradle, xml files, not really sure where to start...)
-* implement a "hello world" plugin
+* DONE implement a "hello world" plugin
+* Make the plugin behavior interactive.
+For example, it could respond to click events.

 ### Reference materials